 What to do if you find counterfeit items?

 There is a series of things you want to do if you find a counterfeit product or have suspicions about it:

 - Contact the original manufacturer.
-They have means to identify the genuine products and also they will guide you into finding the details that makes the product genuine.
+They have the means to identify the genuine products and also they will guide you into finding the details that make the product genuine.

 - Contact your original seller and ask them provenience papers.